Setup Caddy as a reverse proxy on NixOS (Part 2: Hardening)

 Prerequisites §

-Before proceeding to the rest of this guide, there are some system packages that you need to install.
+Before proceeding to the rest of this guide, there are some packages that you need to install.

-$ nix-env -f '<nixpkgs>' -iA google-authenticator p7zip usbguard wormhole-william
+$ nix-shell -p google-authenticator p7zip usbguard wormhole-william

 Disable mutableUsers §